 Q: What is the process to register for disability services at Becker College, including academic accommodations and on-campus housing accommodations?

 Students must download and complete the Disability Services Accommodation Registration Form, gather copies of relevant disability documentation, and email the Office of Disability Services at email@example.com or call 508.373.9704 to schedule an appointment for a confidential conversation.

 Documentation can also be faxed to 508.373.9785.
 It is strongly advised that students make appointments and submit documentation as close as possible to the beginning of the academic semester.

-Once the documentation is submitted, students must schedule a meeting with the ADA/504 Coordinator to discuss the need for appropriate accommodations and to complete the internal accommodation forms.
-As these accommodation forms are specific to individual courses, students must meet with the ADA/504 Coordinator at the beginning of each semester to obtain updated forms and review progress.
+Once the documentation is submitted, students must schedule a meeting with Office of Disability Services to discuss the need for appropriate accommodations and to complete the internal accommodation forms.
+As these accommodation forms are specific to individual courses, students must meet with Office of Disability Services at the beginning of each semester to obtain updated forms and review progress.

 Students who may benefit from an on-campus housing accommodation may complete a Housing Accommodation Application Form.
 Students must submit the completed application form (portions to be completed by student and physician) to the Office of Residence Life/Student Affairs prior to the beginning of each academic year in order to be considered for housing accommodations.
 Housing applications are reviewed by the Housing Committee in April for returning students and in June for new students.